nulib/humanities-open-books/_books/yeats-shakespeare.md

 ---
 title: "Yeats's Shakespeare"
 author: "Rupin W. Desai"
-author_bio: "RUPIN W. DESAI earned his PhD in English literature at Northwestern University, on a Fulbright scholarship.
+author_bio: "RUPIN W. DESAI earned his Ph.D. in English literature at Northwestern University, on a Fulbright scholarship.
 He returned to India where he became a professor of English at Delhi University and the founding editor of the journal Hamlet Studies."
 subject: "Literary Criticism & Collections"
 subfield: "England"
 era: "20th Century"